hmrc/platsec-aws-scanner/docs/usage.md

     the task will be run against all accounts that live in and under the [parent organizational unit specified in the configuration file](configuration.md#organization))

+-   `-p / --parent` (optional): organization unit parent to be targeted by the task being run (when omitted, the task will be run against all accounts that live in and under the [parent organizational unit specified in the configuration file](configuration.md#organization))

 -   `-v / --verbosity` (optional): log level configuration; one of \["error" (default), "warning", "info", "debug"\]

 ### Task report